kubernetes/autoscaler/cluster-autoscaler/cloudprovider/azure/README.md

 Cluster autoscaler support two VM types with Azure cloud provider:

 - vmss: For kubernetes cluster running on VMSS instances.
 Azure cloud provider's `vmType` parameter must be configured as 'vmss'.
 It requires Kubernetes with Azure VMSS support ([kubernetes#43287](https://github.com/kubernetes/kubernetes/issues/43287)), which is planed in Kubernetes v1.10.
 - standard: For kubernetes cluster running on VMAS instances.
 Azure cloud provider's `vmType` parameter must be configured as 'standard'.
 It only supports Kubernetes cluster deployed via [acs-engine](https://github.com/Azure/acs-engine).
+And [useInstanceMetadata](https://github.com/Azure/acs-engine/blob/master/docs/clusterdefinition.md#kubernetesconfig) should be set to `false` for all nodes.

 ## Permissions